dsyer/presos/decks/microservice-security.md

 ## So what's wrong with that?

 * Nothing, but...
-* There's no user identity (only at most the machine)
+* There's no user identity (only at most the machine) unless browsers have certificates installed
 * Requires keystores and certificates in all applications and services (significantly non-trivial if done properly, but some organizations require it anyway)
+* No fine distinction between users and machines

 ## Custom Authentication Token